 What to do if you miss a Lecture

-If your absence is excused, bring your documentation to either Dr. Keen within one week after the absence and you will be given credit for that attendance.
+If your absence is excused, mail your documentation to Dr. Keen within one week after the absence and you will be given credit for that attendance.

 Attendance at Lecture Tests

-There are 2 content exams during the semester and a non-comprehensive final exam during Finals week.
-They are common hour exams at night.
-Details of times and locations are here.
+There is a midterm content exam during the semester and a non-comprehensive final exam during Finals week.
 Students are expected take the exams at the scheduled time.

-What to do if you miss a Lecture Test
+What to do if you miss the Midterm Exam

 Attendance at REQUIRED Labs

-The meetings marked on the schedule as REQUIRED are the times you are REQUIRED to attend the lab sessions.
+The lab meetings marked on the schedule as REQUIRED are the times you are REQUIRED to attend the lab sessions.
 The very first lab meeting is marked REQUIRED because we need to verify that everyone has their University account set up.
+The lab which meets the very last week of the semester is REQUIRED.
+Attendance at the lab tests is REQUIRED of course.

 What to do if you miss a REQUIRED Lab

 That is, what if you miss either the very first lab of the semester or the very last lab of the semester?
-If you miss the first lab, you do NOT get the bonus points for it.
+If you miss the first lab without a valid excuse, you do NOT get the points for it.
 You still need to see your TA as soon as you can and demonstrate to them that you can log in with your University account.
 This should be done BEFORE the first Lab Test - there will be a penalty on the test if you cannot log in.
-If you miss the very last lab, you do NOT get the bonus point for the Powerpoint, and you don't get to fill out the Class Evaluation.
+If you miss the very last lab, you do NOT get the points given for attendance.
+This last lab may NOT be made up without a valid excuse.

 Attendance at Open Labs

 Attendance at the other lab periods that are not lab tests, called "open labs", is optional.
 A student may attend these lab periods or not, as they judge necessary.
 The Teaching Assistants will be there at the scheduled times, and will answer questions and provide as much assistance as possible.
-However, attendance at "open lab" sessions has a high correlation with success on the lab tests.
+However, attendance at "open lab" sessions has a positive correlation with success on the lab tests.
 Therefore, attendance will be taken at every open lab session.
-Students who attend at least 5 open labs during the semester will receive one bonus percentage point on their final grade.
+Students who attend open labs during the semester will receive one bonus point on their final grade for each open lab attended, up to 9 labs.
 This applies only to attendance at the scheduled labs at the section time the student is enrolled in.
-If a student desires more lab time, he or she can attend additional lab times during the "Open Lab" weeks if there is a machine available in the lab room.
+If a student desires more lab time, they can attend additional lab times during the "Open Lab" weeks.
+There are several lab sections offered every week (including one Monday night).
+If you feel you need more time to ask questions about a package, you can go to any or all of the sections!
+Please do remember that the TA who is in charge of a section must give priority to the students from that section who are there.
+Most of the time that is not a problem.

 What to do if you miss an Open Lab